Karina-Bl/e2eCypressTesting/README.md

 1. Run the tests Cypress Launchpad  using npm from the project's root terminal with the following:
 $ npm run cypress:open
+Run the test(s) Cypress Launchpad using npm from the project's root terminal with the following command:
+$ npm run cypress:open